Iacháu Clwyfau a Thrwsio Meinweoedd (MSc)

 The MSc in Wound Healing and Tissue Repair is a three-year, inter-disciplinary, part-time, distance learning course.

-The course attracts healthcare professionals from fields such as nursing, medicine, pharmacy, podiatry and the pharmaceutical industry, and offers the opportunity to study at a distance alongside an international group of professionals from countries around the world.
+The course attracts healthcare professionals from fields such as nursing, medicine, pharmacy, podiatry and the pharmaceutical industry, and offers the opportunity to study online alongside an international group of professionals from countries around the world.

 It aims to enable you to explore and analyse existing and developing theories and concepts that underpin wound healing and tissue repair so facilitating professional and personal growth, building upon your educational and vocational experience and developing your ability to become a life-long learner.

-Students are required to attend a five-day study block in year one and year two, otherwise no further attendance is required.
+You will be required to attend a five-day study block in Cardiff in year one and year two, otherwise no further attendance is required.

-- This is a well-established course, first conceived as a postgraduate diploma in 1996 and extended to a Master of Science (MSc) in 1999.
+- This is a well-established course, first conceived as a postgraduate diploma in 1996 and extended to a MSc in 1999.

 - One-to-one and group tutorials are arranged online to encourage both lecturer and peer support and to suit students in different time zones.